Dejan Lovren: International career

 Lovren made 54 appearances and scored six goals for various Croatian youth national teams.
-He received his first call-up to Croatian national team in August 2009 by manager Slaven Bilić, who included the player in his match squad against Belarus.
+He received his first call-up to Croatia national team in August 2009 by manager Slaven Bilić, who included the player in his match squad against Belarus.
 Lovren was an unused substitute, but still was reportedly delighted with the new experience.
 He made his debut against Qatar on 8 November 2009, coming on as a substitute for Danijel Pranjić.

 On 2 September 2011, Lovren scored his first international goal, against Malta in a UEFA Euro 2012 qualifying match.
 He was included by manager Slaven Bilić in the training camp prior to the UEFA Euro 2012 but was not selected for the final squad because of an injury.
 Lovren scored his second goal for Croatia on 26 March 2013 in a World Cup qualifying match against Wales at the Liberty Stadium in Swansea.
 It was an equalizer that leveled the match after Gareth Bale had given Wales the lead from a penalty which Lovren caused.
 Croatia eventually won the game 1–2.

 In May 2014, Lovren was named in manager Niko Kovač's provisional 30-man squad for the 2014 FIFA World Cup in Brazil.
 In the opening match of the tournament, on 12 June against the hosts Brazil in São Paulo, Lovren was judged by the Japanese referee Yuichi Nishimura to have fouled Fred in the 69th minute when the score was 1–1.
 A controversial penalty was given, which was converted by Neymar and led to Brazil's eventual 3–1 win.
 He was featured in the other two group stage matches as Croatia crashed out of the tournament following a 1–3 defeat to Mexico.

 Lovren's deteriorating relationship with manager Ante Čačić ultimately resulted in him being left out of Croatia's squad for the UEFA Euro 2016.